 The Conservative government took significant action in 2007-08 by establishing cheese production standards to limit the quantity of ingredients that could be used.
 However, recent imports of diafiltered milk from the United States are once again threatening supply management.
 This product was designed solely for the purpose of circumventing border controls and Canadian cheese standards.

-Diafiltered milk needs to be considered an ingredient under the compositional standards for cheese and yogurt.
+Diafiltered milk needs to be considered an ingredient under the compositional standards for cheese and yogourt.
 This will ensure that the standards and the spirit behind them are honoured.
 Also, the verification rules for these standards need to be strengthened to ensure compliance.

 We all have to work together to come up with a solution to the problem of diafiltered milk.
 We are all aware of that.
 I believe that many members of Parliament are keenly affected by and aware of this serious problem.
 We ran into the problem of solid proteins and then pizza kits, which the previous Conservative government was able to fully resolve.